corkami/pocs/collisions/README.md

 # Conclusion

-**Kill MD5**:
+**Kill MD5!**

-unless you actively check for malformations or collisions blocks in files, don't use MD5: it's not a cryptographic hash, it's a toy function!
+Unless you actively check for malformations or collisions blocks in files, don't use MD5!

+It's not a cryptographic hash, it's a toy function!